-We begin with a 1.5-hour initial consultation ($150) in order to observe your dog and to share critical information that you will need in order to set yourself and your dog up for success.
+We begin with a 1-hour initial consultation in order to share critical information that you will need in order to set yourself and your dog up for success.
 During this initial consultation, you will receive education on

 how to read your dog's body language,

 understand the underlying mechanism for serious behavior issues,

 and a protocol for helping your dog change his underlying emotional response from scared/threatened to relaxed and confident.

 After the initial consultation, a custom protocol plan will be developed based on your dog's situation and needs.
 You will have access to a daily log to track your pup's progress, and have regular feedback from us on the logs.

 Follow-up consultations are 30 minutes long .
 These follow-up sessions ensure that progress is being made with your dog's issues.
 You get a 30 minute virtual session of our trainer's undivided attention where you will be coached through the protocols established and where we'll help determine when your dog is ready for the next steps in said protocols.

 Behavior issues mean different things to different people.
 For some, these may include things such as getting help with housetraining a dog or puppy, or getting them to stop jumping on people, or chewing on the furniture, or, um, well, showing amorous behavior to any object that crosses their path.

 While these are behavioral issues, they are the type that can be addressed in either the Little WaggersSM or the Waggers MannersSM programs.